Territorial evolution of Poland: 1308–1333

+1333–1370

-In 1335 John of Bohemia renounced his claim in favour of Casimir the Great, who in return renounced his claims to the Silesia province.
-This was formalized in the Treaty of Trentschin and Congress of Visegrád (1335), ratified in 1339 and later confirmed in the 1348 Treaty of Namslau.
+In 1335 John of Bohemia renounced his claim in favour of Casimir III the Great, who in return renounced his claims to the Silesia province.
+This was formalized in the Treaty of Trencin and Congress of Visegrád (1335), ratified in 1339 and later confirmed in the 1348 Treaty of Namysłów.

-King Casimir, being deprived of historically and ethnically Polish lands of Silesia and Pomerelia sought a compensation of this loses in the east.
-Through a series of military campaigns between 1340 and 1366 Casimir had annexed the Halych–Volodymyr area of Rus'.
+King Casimir, being deprived of historically and ethnically Polish lands of Silesia and Pomerelia sought a compensation of this loses in the east, though in 1341–1356 he regained control of the towns of Byczyna, Kluczbork, Namysłów and Wołczyn in Lower Silesia.
+Through a series of military campaigns between 1340 and 1366 Casimir had retook the previously lost Czerwień Cities and further annexed Red Ruthenia, western Volhynia with Włodzimierz, and western Podolia with Kamieniec Podolski.
 The city of Lwów quickly developed to become a main town of this new region.

-Allied with Denmark and Western Pomerania, Casimir was able to impose some corrections on the western border as well.
-In 1365 Drezdenko and Santok became Poland's fiefs, while Wałcz district was in 1368 taken outright, severing the land connection between Brandenburg and the Teutonic state and connecting Poland with Farther Pomerania.
+Allied with Denmark and the Duchy of Pomerania, Casimir was able to impose some corrections on the western border as well.
+In 1365 Drezdenko and Santok became Poland's fiefs, while Wałcz, Człopa, Tuczno and Czaplinek were in 1368 recovered outright, severing the land connection between Brandenburg and the Teutonic state and connecting Poland with Farther Pomerania.